 (Flaxman et al. , 2020) investigated the fit of their model by cross validation.
 To do so, they pruned from their data set 3 days for which they have data and compared the inferred numbers of deaths to the empirical numbers of deaths.
 They repeated this procedure several times.
 The model was found to behave well, with a correlation of 93% between the inferred and empirical country-wise numbers of deaths.
 We challenged our model a bit further by predicting the number of deaths in the 13 regions of France after hiding large parts of the data.
 Each run was performed by removing the k last weeks of data, with k ranging from 0 to 8, and comparing the inferred and empirical numbers of deaths up to May 11 when the lockdown was lifted.
+Remaining data points used for estimation after removing those weeks are referred to as "prefix" in this section.

 Figure 2: Model fits using prefixes of data for region Île-de-France.
 The dashed vertical line corresponds to March 17, when the lockdown was enforced.
 Data right of the plain vertical line were hidden from the model.
 The observed numbers of deaths are represented with a brown histogram, and the predictions of the model are in blue.
 Dark blue ribbons correspond to the 50% credibility intervals and light blue ribbons to the 95% credibility intervals of the expected numbers of death.
-Dashed lines represent the 95% credibility interval of the predicted numbers of deaths.
+Blue dashed lines represent the 95% credibility interval of the predicted numbers of deaths $D{t,m}$ (see section 2.1).

 Fig. 2 shows the results when different numbers of days are given as input for region "Île de France".
 Data for other regions are presented in Supp.
 Mat. and show the same trends.
 The data shows weekly trends of low numbers of deaths on week-ends compared to high numbers just after the week-ends.
-This likely results from under-reporting on week-end days, and is not handled explicitly in the model.
-As a result, the model smoothes these irregularities out.
+This can be explained by the fact that the counts provided by French public health agencies are based on the date each event was reported, and not the date it occurred (Luc Peillon, 2020).
+However in practice there is always a latency between the events occuring during the treatment process (e.g hospitalization, admission in ICU, decease) and their reporting.
+This latency is longer during the week-ends, possibly because of reduced workforce, leading to increased numbers reported on the following Monday.
+The model does not explicitly handle under-reporting and instead smoothes these irregularities out.